Garbage In, Garbage Out

 By: ElRoyPoet © 2017

-Notes: The addict remembers the positive experiences associated with the drug or activity, and in times of stress this motivates the individual to take the substance or repeat the behavior.
-Ironically, his family remembers the negative experiences, the suffering, and the fear that the abuse will never stop.
+Commentary: The addict remembers the positive experiences associated with the drug or activity, and during times of stress, this memory motivates the individual to take the substance or repeat the behavior.
+Ironically, his family remembers the negative experiences—the suffering and the fear that the abuse will never stop.

-Addicts want something after they have ceased liking it, even if they realize it’s harmful effects.
-Addicts tell their doctors: “I hate this drug and it doesn’t even give me much of a high anymore.
-It is just that somehow it seems like I can’t be without it.
-And I keep hoping that my next high will be a good one, like my mind remembers, it was in the beginning!”
+Addicts want something after they have stopped liking it, even if they realize its harmful effects.
+They tell their doctors: “I hate this drug, and it doesn’t even give me much of a high anymore.
+It’s just that somehow it seems like I can’t be without it.
+I keep hoping that my next high will be a good one, like I remember from the beginning!

 The brain is tricking the addict.
-The reason the high was so good in the beginning, was because it was medicine for whatever illness was afflicting the subject (stress, anxiety, depression).
-Now he has a different condition (addiction) and consequently a different therapy is required.
+The reason the high was so good initially was that the drug acted as medicine for whatever illness was afflicting the individual (stress, anxiety, depression).
+Now, with a different condition—addiction—a different therapy is required.